Student Loan Forgiveness for Parent PLUS LoansJanuary 25, 2023

 Parent PLUS Loans can be particularly difficult to repay since they have the highest interest rate of any federal loan.
-In 2020, the government slashed interest rates on federal loans, but Parent PLUS Loans issued over the past five years can have rates as high as 7.6%.
+The current interest rate for Parent PLUS Loans is 7.54%.

 - Public Service Loan Forgiveness